gurmitteotia/guflow/README.md

 dotnet standard 1.3 onwards

 ### Hosting
-You will host workflows execution in either an EC2 intance or a docker container and for the workers you will either use Lambda functions or self hosted activities.
+You will host workflows execution in either an EC2 intance or in a docker container and for the workers you will either use Lambda functions or self hosted activities.
 You don't need a high spec machine (docker or EC2 instance) to execute workflows.
 It is worth to start with lower end machine (docker or EC2 instance) for executing the workflows.
 You should also explore the option to host the workflow execution on a shared machine instead of a dedicated machine.

 ### Costs
 Primarily while using Guflow you will pay for: